mrsilver76/yarss/README.md

  * Windows - open a command line prompt and type `cscript yarss.vbs <puzzle>`
  * Others - open a command line prompt and type `perl yarss.pl <puzzle>`

 `<puzzle>` is the filename of a Sudoku puzzle.
-Some sample puzzles are included, including one which proclaims to be the [world's hardest](https://puzzling.stackexchange.com/questions/252/how-do-i-solve-the-worlds-hardest-sudoku).
+Some sample puzzles are included, including one which proclaims to be the [world's hardest](https://puzzling.stackexchange.com/questions/252/how-do-i-solve-the-worlds-hardest-sudoku) (imaginately titled `worlds-hardest.sdk`).

 If you want to create your own (or solve one that is bugging you) then details of the file formats can be found in the links below: